theochem/horton/doc/user_hamiltonian_molecular.rst

-exactly the same basis set as was used in the other program (Gaussian, ORCA, PSI4, etc.) This can be acchieved by loading the geometry, basis set and wavefunction from one of the following formats: ``.mkl``, ``.molden``, ``.fchk``, or Horton's internal ``.h5`` format.
-In principle, it is also possible to load the basis set from a ``.wfn`` file, but keep in mind that this format does not support contracted basis functions, so Horton will then use a decontracted basis set, which is less efficient.
+exactly the same basis set as was used in the other program (Gaussian, ORCA, PSI4, etc.) This can be acchieved by loading the geometry, basis set and wavefunction from one of the following formats: ``.mkl``, ``.molden``, ``.fchk``, or HORTON's internal ``.h5`` format.
+In principle, it is also possible to load the basis set from a ``.wfn`` file, but keep in mind that this format does not support contracted basis functions, so HORTON will then use a decontracted basis set, which is less efficient.

 One simply uses the ``IOData.from_file`` method to load the file.
 The orbital